Category 1 - PROFESSIONAL ATTENDANCES

 Health assessments are not available to people who are in-patients of a hospital or care recipients in a residential aged care facility (with the exception of a comprehensive medical assessment provided to a permanent resident of a residential aged care facility).

 Before a health assessment is commenced, the patient (and/or the patient's parent(s), carer or representative, as appropriate) must be given an explanation of the health assessment process and its likely benefits.
 The patient must be asked whether they consent to the health assessment being performed.
 In cases where the patient is not capable of giving consent, consent must be given by the patient's parent(s), carer or representative.
 Consent to the health assessment must be noted in the patient's records.

-A health assessment may only be claimed by a general practitioner.
+A health assessment may only be claimed by a GP.

 A health assessment should generally be undertaken by the patient's 'usual doctor'.
 For the purpose of the health assessment items, 'usual doctor' means the general practitioner, or a general practitioner working in the medical practice, which has provided the majority of primary health care to the patient over the previous twelve months and/or will be providing the majority of care to the patient over the next twelve months.

 A health assessment should not take the form of a health screening service.

 A copy of the Health Assessment must be retained for a period of 2 years after the date of service.

 MBS health assessment items 699, 701, 703, 705, 707 must be provided by a general practitioner personally attending upon a patient.
 Suitably qualified health professionals, such as practice nurses or Aboriginal and Torres Strait Islander health practitioners, employed and/or otherwise engaged by a general practice or health service, may assist general practitioners in performing health assessments.
 Such assistance must be provided in accordance with accepted medical practice and under the supervision of the general practitioner.
 This may include activities associated with:

 · information collection; and